tensorflow/tensorflow/README.md

 Below are few simple examples of the API.
 For more examples, please see [examples](https://github.com/google/skflow/tree/master/examples).

+### General tips

+* It's useful to re-scale dataset before passing to estimator to 0 mean and unit standard deviation.
+Stochastic Gradient Descent doesn't always do the right thing when variable are very differen scale.

+* Categorical variables needed to be delt before passing input to the estimator.
+I'll write a tutorial in coming days how to handle categorical variables Deep Learning-style.

 ### Linear Classifier

 Simple linear classification.